mani-shashi/cloud-gcp/reactApp/README.md

 # React App on GKE with Terraform

-Project to deploy a React app onto Google Kubernetes Engine with Terraform
+Deployed a React app on Google Kubernetes Engine with Terraform

 ## Pre-requisites